Updated on August 16, 2022.

-Allogrooming is form of grooming between members of the same species that strengthens social bonds.
-This commonly occurs in horses when two horses nibble at one another, to scratch and groom one another.
-You can be that friend for your horse by brushing areas it can’t get to, like the chest, belly, and between the legs.
-Grooming isn’t just pleasing to your horse in the moment, it is also enriching your bond ongoing.
+All grooming is a form of grooming between members of the same species that strengthens social bonds.
+This commonly occurs in horses when two horses nibble at one another to scratch and groom one another.
+You can be that friend for your horse and increase that horse rider bond by brushing areas it can’t get to, like the chest, belly, and between the legs.
+Grooming isn’t just pleasing to your horse at the moment, it is also enriching your horse rider bond ongoing.

 An equine massage is also heavily encouraged.
 According to Katherine Blocksdorf of The Spruce Pets, therapeutic touch fosters the bond between horses and people.
 She notes, “If your horse knows he can rely on you for relaxation, he will enjoy his time with you.
 Not only will your horse enjoy it, but it may also enhance his or her performance.”
 The author adds, “many horses learn to lean into the pressure of massage or even chiropractic work, indicating where they need work.”